digirati-co-uk/taxonomy-manager/README.md

 The following key dependencies are used in this application:

 - [**aho-corasick**](https://github.com/robert-bor/aho-corasick): an implementation library of the [Aho-Corasick algorithm](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm) for use in looking up taxonomy terms within a piece of input text.
+- [**Stanford CoreNLP**](https://github.com/stanfordnlp/CoreNLP): a natural language processing library for use in normalising both taxonomy terms and query text.

 ## Contributing